ocaml/ocaml.org/data/pages/governance.md

 [discussion](https://lists.ocaml.org/pipermail/infrastructure/2015-August/000518.html)
 or see the [related issue](https://github.com/ocaml/v2.ocaml.org/issues/700).

-***Version 1.0.1 — March 2022***
+***Version 1.0.2 — October 2022***
 <!--
 The version number should be changed for *any* edits that are made to this document, even typos.
 Otherwise disambiguating between versions is awkward.

 Best wishes,
 Amir